-The nine-month program will consist of 17 sessions, including sessions led by PLN participants.
+The nine-month program will consist of 17 virtual sessions, including sessions led by PLN participants.
 Successful applicants are expected to attend all sessions with a maximum of 3 absences allowed in order to graduate from the program.
 Attendance is required at both Orientation days and the Capstone Ceremony.
 Please review the below session schedule to ensure it fits with your other commitments.
-Except for Orientation and the Capstone Ceremony, sessions will take place on Thursdays from 6 pm to 7:30 pm in various locations across Pomona.
+Except for Orientation and the Capstone Ceremony, sessions will take place on Thursdays from 6 pm to 7:30 pm via Zoom.

 2020 PLN making it work via virtual sessions